DariaKaf/project-1/README.md

 # Project: “Get to the pub”
 A 7 day solo project to create a frogger-type game, to solidify Javascript knowledge.
+First project as part of the General Assembly Full-Stack course, following 4 weeks of learning.

 So much has happened during 2020-2021, and you’re so close to putting it behind you forever.
 All you need now is to get to the pub safely.